 Do you struggle with obesity?
 Has a previous gastric sleeve or gastric bypass procedure failed to help you achieve sustained weight loss?

-SADI-S can help patients lose 70-90% of their excess weight, with a lower risk of developing ulcers or dumping syndrome.
+SADI-S is an enhanced VSG & can help patients lose 70-90% of their excess weight, with a lower risk of developing ulcers & dumping syndrome.

 Our board-certified surgeons in Plano, TX, use minimally invasive technology to help you significantly enhance your health with SADI-S.

 Combining Procedures For Enhanced Weight Loss and Minimized Risks

 SADI-S (single anastomosis duodeno-ileal bypass with sleeve gastrectomy) also known as SIPS (Stomach Intestinal Pylorus-Sparing procedure) is an enhanced gastric sleeve surgery and a variation of the traditional duodenal switch procedure.
 It minimizes your caloric intake by making both restrictive and malabsorptive changes to your gastrointestinal tract.
 First, the stomach is reduced by about 70% using the gastric sleeve technique, restricting the amount of food you can eat at one time.
 Next, 400 to 600 centimeters of the small intestine are bypassed, reducing the amount of nutrient absorption that takes place as you digest your food.
 These changes, in combination with regular exercise and a refined diet, can help you lose 70-90% of your excess weight.

 If you are in need of weight loss, or if a previous bariatric procedure failed to help you achieve sustained weight loss, Drs.
 Joe Cribbins and Edmund Chen in Plano, TX, can help determine if SADI-S is right for you.

 If your BMI is 50 or higher, we may instead recommend a biliopancreatic diversion with duodenal switch, which bypasses more of the small intestine for greater malabsorptive effects.